Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

    </details>

    > Verify if you have automatic capture disabled.
-You can also set `captureDelayHours` parameter in the `makePaymentRequest`.
+You can also set `captureDelayHours` parameter in the `createSessionRequest`.
 For more info see https://docs.adyen.com/online-payments/capture#automatic-capture

 1. Notification module returns an error `"Notification can not be processed as \"metadata.ctProjectKey\" was not found on the notification nor the path is containing the commercetools project key.",`
    > Check if the notification received from Adyen contains a field called `metadata.ctProjectKey`.
 This field is currently unavailable for `AUTHORISATION_ADJUSTMENT` notifications.
 Please [set up notifications URL with CTP project key](/notification/docs/IntegrationGuide.md#fallback-in-case-metadata-is-not-available).